sparcules/Spark_Pixels/README.md

 * See [Flashing the Firmware](https://github.com/sparcules/Spark_Pixels#flashing-the-firmware) below for instructions on how to flash through Particle's web IDE.

+## What's New in [Spark Pixels](https://play.google.com/store/apps/details?id=kc.spark.pixels.android) v0.2.9
+* Bug fix for Android 4.0.3.
+* Link Devices - If you have more than one Particle device running Spark Pixels, you can link them together allowing you to control them at the same time.
+The commands are sent sequentially (not simultaneously) so expect a slight delay.
+* Unclaim a device.
+* Device Info - Get Device ID, IP Address, Local IP Address, WiFi Strength, Firmware Rev, Particle Build Version, Current Time on Device, etc. Customize what you want in the sketch.
+The app gives you the ability to copy each value to the clipboard of your Android device.
+See [How to add Device Info](https://github.com/sparcules/Spark_Pixels#how-to-add-device-info) section below to add it to your existing code.

 ## What's New in [Spark Pixels](https://play.google.com/store/apps/details?id=kc.spark.pixels.android) v0.2.7
 * Fixed Auto Sync Time Zone bug when observing DST - Daylight Savings Time.
 The Particle Cloud doesn’t currently support updating the time to reflect DST.
 The time zone offset value is now adjusted to compensate for DST so that your Particle device is always running the correct time.
 * Renamed Get Particle Variable (debug) feature to Particle Cloud Panel.